 For us to consider your exception request, your doctor or other prescriber will need to explain the medical reasons why you need the exception approved.
-Here are two examples of exceptions that you or your doctor or other prescriber can ask us to make:
+Here are three examples of exceptions that you or your doctor or other prescriber can ask us to make:

-- 1. Covering a Part D drug for you that is not on our Drug List.
-If we agree to cover a drug not on the Drug List, you will need to pay the cost-sharing amount that applies to all of our drugs.
-You cannot ask for an exception to the cost-sharing amount we require you to pay for the drug - 2.
-Removing a restriction for a covered drug.
-Chapter 5 describes the extra rules or restrictions that apply to certain drugs on our Drug List.
+1. Covering a Part D drug for you that is not on our Drug List.
+If we agree to cover a drug not on the Drug List, you will need to pay the cost-sharing amount that applies to drugs in tier 4.
+You cannot ask for an exception to the cost-sharing amount we require you to pay for the drug